 Complete list of colleges with cheerleading

 There are more than 250 colleges that offer cheerleading, including NCAA Division 1, Division 2, Division 3, NAIA and junior colleges.
 However, the type of experience greatly varies from program to program, even within the same division.
 The biggest difference is that some college programs are competitive, while others aren’t.
-To narrow down the list of target schools, student-athletes need to ask several questions about what they’re looking for in a college cheerleading program, including whether they want to compete, if they want to compete within the UCA or NCA and if they want to be on an all-girls or co-ed squad.
+To narrow down the list of target schools, student-athletes need to ask several questions about what they’re looking for in a college cheerleading program, including whether they want to compete, and if they want to be on an all-girls or co-ed squad.
+It is also smart to ask about the time commitment required and consider if there are other campus activities the student-athlete might want to join that could conflict with cheerleading’s schedule.

 See the list of cheer colleges at every division level.